ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 on top, such as for unencrypted HTTP connections) will determine successful establishment based on completing the TCP handshake only.
-When TLS is used on top of of TCP (such as for encrypted HTTP connections), clients MAY choose to wait for the TLS handshake to successfully complete before cancelling other connection attempts.
+When TLS is used on top of of TCP (such as for encrypted HTTP connections), clients SHOULD wait for the TLS handshake to successfully complete before cancelling other connection attempts.
 This is particularly useful for networks in which a TCP-terminating proxy might be causing TCP handshakes to succeed